ufukbakan/ufukbakan-vscode-themes/README.md

 # ufuk-bakan-color-themes

 Some improvements and compilation of themes :
-- Vue theme
+- Vue theme as Improved Vue theme
-- Snazzy Light
+- Snazzy Light as Improved Snazzy Light
 - Ayu (icons)
 - Fluent icons